siefkenj/IBLODEs/book/typst/modules/module4.typ

 In this module you will learn
 - What equilibrium solutions and equilibrium points are.
-- How to estimate the long term behavior of a differential equation/system of differential equations.
+- How to equilibrium points related to the long term behavior of a differential equation/system of differential equations.

-By their nature, a model built from differential equations will tell you how a quantity _changes_.
-Equally important are the conditions under which a quantity _does not_ change, the so-called _equilibrium solutions_.
+Models built from differential equations will tell you how quantities _change_.
+Equally important, though, are the conditions under which a quantity _does not_ change.
+In science and engineering, when a when a system is in a state that doesn't change, we say it is at _equilibrium_.
+In the context of differential equations, solutions that don't change are called _equilibrium solutions_.

 #show_def("equilibrium_solution")

-Suppose you are modelling a leaf falling off a balcony onto the ground.
+Suppose you are modelling a leaf falling from a balcony onto the ground.
 Let $h(t)$ represent the height of the leaf above the ground at time $t$.
 If we assume that air resistance causes the leaf to fall at a constant speed of $1$ $m slash s$, we can set up a differential equation to model the leaf's motion.
 $